-I want you to live a good life.
+To help you live a good and peaceful life.

-But most importantly, I want you to live a meaningful life.
+But most importantly, we want you to live a meaningful life.

 And you know what?

-I know you can improve your life because I did it.
+We know you can improve your life because we did it.

 However,

-That’s what I want to share with you on wisdomquotes.com
+That’s what we want to share with you on Wisdom Quotes.

 Nothing truly valuable arises from ambition or from a mere sense of duty; it stems rather from love and devotion toward men and toward objective things.
 Albert Einstein